MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 >[!NOTE]
 >Power Virtual Agents only supports skills built using [Bot Framework SDK version 4.7](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0&preserve-view=true) or above.

 Before registering the skill, provide the bot's ID to your skills developer to authorize the bot to call actions in the skill.
-[Learn more about skill allow list](/azure/bot-service/skill-implement-skill).
+[Learn more about skill allowlist](/azure/bot-service/skill-implement-skill).

-**Add bot to skill's allow list:**
+**Add bot to skill's allowlist:**

 1. In the [Power Virtual Agents portal](https://web.powerva.microsoft.com), on the side navigation pane, expand the **Manage** menu and select **Skills**.